 - Continue to monitor and evaluate school improvement priorities, ensuring the continued pursuit of excellence across all activities.

-- Monitor and evaluate the implementation of maths and spelling strategies, raising pupil attainment and learning outcomes.
+- Monitor and evaluate the implementation of phonics strategies, raising pupil attainment and learning outcomes.